 |Opera and Theaters|

 The Drama Theater or Opera /Ballet House and State Circus offer a fascinating array of folk shows, national or classic opera and ballet, and amazing contortionist performances.

 This complex of temples was built between 1904 and 1908 for the Choijin Lama (a monastic title) Lubsankhaidav, the State Oracle and younger brother of the eighth Bogd Gegeen, and is one of the most beautiful monasteries in Mongolia.
 This is the only museum where all religious objects are kept ready for Buddhist chanting ceremonies and this is why it is called a temple museum.
 The museum is famous for its collection of Buddhist artworks, original silk icons and tsam dancing masks.

 |Winter Palace of Bogd Khan|

-Located to the south of Ulaanbaatar, Zaisan Hill Memorial was erected on the 50th anniversary of the Communist Revolution and honors the Soviet and Mongolian soldiers who died in WWII in the fight against Japan and Nazi Germany.
-Next to the monumental statue of the soldier, a mosaic composition on a large circular panel in reinforced concrete illustrates the theme of friendship between Mongol and Soviet peoples.
-In the center of it a large granite bowl holds an eternal flame.
+Located to the south of Ulaanbaatar, Zaisan Hill Memorial was erected on the 50th anniversary of the Communist Revolution and honours the Soviet and Mongolian soldiers who died in WWII in the fight against Japan and Nazi Germany.
+To the next monumental statue of the soldier, a mosaic composition on a large circular panel in reinforced concrete illustrates the theme of friendship between Mongol and Soviet peoples.
+In the centre of it, a large granite bowl holds an eternal flame.
 A good view can be had over the capital.